-The Alzheimer’s Association - Hudson Valley/Rockland/Westchester, NY Chapter provides support and assistance to the communities of Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster and Westchester counties in New York.
-The Chapter is a unit of the Alzheimer's Association and is committed to carrying out the mission of the Association at the local level.
-It is registered in New York as a non-profit corporation and governed by a volunteer Board of Directors.
+The Alzheimer’s Association Hudson Valley Chapter provides support and assistance to the communities of Dutchess, Orange, Putnam, Rockland, Sullivan, Ulster and Westchester counties in New York.
+The chapter is a unit of the national Alzheimer's Association and is committed to carrying out the mission of the Association at the local level.
+It is registered in New York as a nonprofit corporation and led by a local advisory board of directors.

 To eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.

 The Hudson Valley Chapter is a tax-exempt, 501(c)(3) nonprofit, donor-supported organization (EIN 14-1695487).
 Programs and services are made possible through contributions from individuals, corporations and foundations.
 The chapter uses 75-80 percent of funds raised for programs, services and research efforts.